FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

-Anti-discrimination laws forbid harassment against individuals in retaliation for filing a charge of discrimination, participating in an investigation, proceeding or a lawsuit, or opposing employment practices that they reasonably believe are discriminatory.
+Anti-discrimination laws forbid harassment against individuals in retaliation for filing a charge of discrimination, participating in an investigation, proceeding, or lawsuit, or opposing employment practices that they reasonably believe are discriminatory.

 - What HR Won't Tell You About Employee Complaint Investigations

 An insider's view on what company politics, recordkeeping, privacy, data security, and communication effectiveness have to do with HR Investigations.
 Read this before you file an employee complaint.

 - How to Deal with A Mentally Ill Coworker